I2C Displays

 Warning

 You MUST make sure to order TWO (2) parts for your LCD Displays.
 You need the display AND a backpack based on the PCF8574 controller chip.
 Some displays come with this already soldered together.
-Make sure before you buy!
+Also note that some OLED displays use the SPI standard or are configured for it, so make sure to buy the I2C enabled ones, or ones that can be configured for I2C use.
+Make sure to check before you buy!

 Examples of compatible displays